Akshat394/p2p-book-exchange-app/README.md

 ## Acknowledgments

 - Next.js team for the amazing framework
-- MongoDB for the database
+- MongoDB for the database (to be implemented)
 - All contributors and users of the application

 ## Deployment